Aishwarya-Chandradhara/healthcompanion/HealthCompanion/data/nlu.md

 - can you give me a diagnose?
 - what could my diagnose be?
 - do you know what is wrong with me?
+- i need to be diagnosed.
+- can you give me a diagnose?
+- can you tell me what is wrong with me?
+- how sick am I?
+- i need help for my diagnose
+- i am sick, but dont know from what
+- can you tell me what i am sick from

+## intent:make_appointment
+- i want to make an appointment
+- i want to make an appointment on the [25.03](date) at [15pm](time)
+- i want to make an appointment for [15 March](date) around [2pm](time)
+- can i make an appointment
+- i want to see a doctor
+- i want to go to a clinic
+- i want to go to a pharmacy
+- is there a pharmacy nearby

+## intent:check_availability
+- when is it available?
+- is it free
+- when will it be available
+- can you tell me when is there a free time slot
+- what time would be better
+- what time would be appropriate
+- what time is free
+- when will there be appointments
+- when are the appointments going to be available
+- what would be a free time slot
+- can i make an appointment on the [10.02](time)
+- is the [23.01](time) free for an appointment

 ## intent:deny
 - no